-GP Fitness Function The quality of an individuum k, i.e. the quality of the symbolic representation of a support vector kernel, is evaluated by our fitness function in four steps:
+2.3.2.3 GP fitness function The quality of an individual k, i.e. the quality of the symbolic representation of a support vector kernel, is evaluated by our fitness function in four steps:

 - 1. It is checked if k complies to our criteria defined above.
 If it does not, the worst possible fitness $(+\infty)$ is assigned to k.
 This step is necessary because invalid individuals resulting from failed breeding attempts might be present in the population. - 2.
-As the performance of a kernel is often highly sensitive to its constants as well as to the regularization parameter C, a latin hypercube design D of size $d \cdot (\operatorname{nconst}(k) + 1)$ is created by latin hypercube sampling, where $\operatorname{nconst}(k)$ is the number of constants in k and the design factor d is given as an algorithm parameter. - 3.
-For each design point in D, C as well as the constants of k are set accordingly and the performance of a support vector machine is evaluated based on a single validation holdout set (1/3 of the training data created in the outer resampling), giving a vector $\vec{Y}$ of performance values.
+As the performance of a kernel is often highly sensitive to its constants as well as to the regularization parameter C, a latin hypercube design (LHD) D of

+Fig. 2 Standard typed GP variation operators explained by means of example: Two different mutation operators and a single crossover operator are employed.
+The first mutation operator "Replace Function Label" chooses a node by uniform random selection to be replaced by a node of matching type.
+Nodes affected by a variation operator are shown in inverse (white-on-black).
+The second mutation operator "Replace Node by Subtree" selects a node by uniform random size $d \cdot (\operatorname{nconst}(k) + 1)$ is created by latin hypercube sampling, where $\operatorname{nconst}(k)$ is the number of constants in k and the design factor d is given as an algorithm parameter.

+- 3. For each design point in D, C as well as the constants of k are set accordingly and the performance of a support vector machine is evaluated based on a single validation holdout set (1/3 of the training data created in the outer resampling), giving a vector Y of performance values.
 Performance is measured by mean misclassification error (MMCE). - 4.
-The pointwise minimum of $\vec{Y}$ , i.e. the performance of k based on the best design point in D, is returned as k's fitness.
+The pointwise minimum of Y, i.e. the performance of k based on the best design point in D, is returned as k's fitness.

 The description above applies to classification problems.
-For support vector regression, we add another parameter $\epsilon$ to the latin hypercube design and change the performance measure from MMCE to root mean squared error (RMSE).
-See Sec.
+For support vector regression, we add another parameter $\epsilon$ to the LHD and change the performance measure from MMCE to root mean squared error (RMSE).
+See Sect.
 3.2.1 for a definition of $\epsilon$ .